shawngraham/cdh2020/content/en/docs/5-commonregs.md

 Standing in a course is determined by the course instructor subject to the approval of the Faculty Dean.
 This means that grades submitted by the instructor may be subject to revision.
 No grades are final until they have been approved by the Dean.

 ### WITHDRAWAL WITHOUT ACADEMIC PENALTY

+**May 13, 2021** Last day for registration and course changes

-**May 22, 2020**: Last day for a full fee adjustment when withdrawing from early summer and full summer courses (financial withdrawal).
+**May 21, 2021**: Last day for a full fee adjustment when withdrawing from early summer and full summer courses (financial withdrawal).
 Withdrawals after this date will result in a permanent notation of WDN on the official transcript.

-**June 16, 2020**: Last day for academic withdrawal from early summer courses.
+**June 18, 2021**: Last day for academic withdrawal.
-**July 17, 2020**: Last day for a full fee adjustment when withdrawing from late summer courses (financial withdrawal).
-**August 14, 2020**: Last day for academic withdrawal from late summer and full summer courses and any other courses that end this term.

 ### REQUESTS FOR ACADEMIC ACCOMMODATIONS
 You may need special arrangements to meet your academic obligations during the term.
 For an accommodation request the processes are as follows: